113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cfee.md

 <strong>Command options</strong>:
 <dl>
   <dt>-n, --name NAME (required)</dt>
   <dd>Specify the name of the CFEE.
-The name must be 24 or fewer characters, begin with a letter, and contain only alphanumeric characters, '-', '_' and '.'.</dd>
+The name must be 24 or fewer characters, begin with a letter, and contain only alphanumeric characters, `-`, `_` and `.`.</dd>
   <dt>--location LOCATION (required)</dt>
   <dd>Specify the data center to provision this CFEE into (for example, dal10).
-To find available data centers, run "ibmcloud cfee create-locations".</dd>
+To find available data centers, run `ibmcloud cfee create-locations`.</dd>
   <dt>--cells CELLS</dt>
   <dd>Specify the number of cells for this CFEE.
 The default is 2, and minimum is 1.
 In a one cell CFEE, there can't be high availability.</dd>
   <dt>--private-access</dt>
   <dd>Specific the network access type for the PostgreSQL database that is provisioned as part of CFEE.
 Only set flag if account is VRF and Service Endpoint enabled.
 If this flag is set, the private access endpoint is used.</dd>
   <dt>--virtual-dedicated-hardware</dt>
   <dd>With dedicated hardware, your worker nodes are hosted on infrastructure that is devoted to your account.
-With shared hardware, infrastructure resources, such as the hypervisor and physical hardware, are shared with other IBM customers, but each worker node is single-tenant to you.
-"Shared" is the default if the flag is NOT set.
-Using a "dedicated" worker has extra costs.</dd>
+With shared hardware, infrastructure resources, such as the hypervisor and physical hardware, are shared with other IBM customers, but each worker node is single-tenant to you. `Shared` is the default if the flag is NOT set.
+Using a `dedicated` worker has extra costs.</dd>
   <dt>--private-vlan ID</dt>
   <dd>Specify ID of private VLAN.
 By default, an available set of VLANs is used or a pair is created for you.</dd>
   <dt>--public-vlan ID</dt>